Find Trade Skills Schools

 • Deposit Clerk

 In 2016, there was an estimated number of 501,000 jobs in the United States for Billing, Cost, and Rate Clerk.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Billing, Cost, and Rate Clerk by 2026.
-The BLS estimates 59,500 yearly job openings in this field.
+There will be an estimated 59,500 positions for Billing Clerk per year.

 undefined